ssiagu/magentic-ui/README.md

 3. Provide your OpenAI API key to Magentic-UI by setting the environmental variable `OPENAI_API_KEY`.
 Alternatively, review the [Custom Client Configuration](#custom-client-configuration) section below.

+4. You need at least Python 3.10 installed.

 ### PyPI Installation